umutcakir/chimsource/README.md

 > cd chimsource
 > pip install -e .

-ChimSource was developed to advance research on mosaic translation and programmed ribosomal frameshifting.
+ChiMSource was developed to advance research on mosaic translation and programmed ribosomal frameshifting.
 It has enabled the discrimination between chimeric proteins with unique sources in the genome and proteins that have multiple alternative sources, which is essential for their functional analysis.
 For biological context and related studies, see our publication: Çakır et al. (2024, preprint).

-If you use ChimSource in your research, please cite the following article:
+If you use ChiMSource in your research, please cite the following article:

 Umut Çakır, Noujoud Gabed, Ali Yurtseven, Igor Kryvoruchko (2025).
-ChimSource, a program that predicts potential alternative sources of mass spectrometry-derived peptides, improves the accuracy of studies on novel amino acid sequences. bioRxiv (Cold Spring Harbor Laboratory). https://doi.org/10.1101/2025.05.30.656965
+ChiMSource, a program that predicts potential alternative sources of mass spectrometry-derived peptides, improves the accuracy of studies on novel amino acid sequences. bioRxiv (Cold Spring Harbor Laboratory). https://doi.org/10.1101/2025.05.30.656965

 To report bugs, ask questions, or suggest features, feel free to open an issue on GitHub.
 Your feedback and citations help us improve and sustain this tool.